imandaidf/My-Notes-App/README.md

 - **Inserting an Image**:
   - **Drag & Drop**: Drag an image file from your desktop or file explorer and drop it into the "Add New Note" area.
   - **Paste**: Copy an image (e.g., a screenshot or an image from a website) and paste it into the "Add New Note" area using `Ctrl+V` (Windows/Linux) or `Cmd+V` (macOS).
 - **Saving a Note**: Click the "Add Note" button to save your current input as a new note.
+  The note will display a timestamp at the bottom in the format:
+  `Saturday, 14 Jun 2025, 9.06.123 PM`
 - **Deleting a Note**: Click the "Delete" button located at the bottom right of each note item to remove it.
 - **Searching Notes**: Use the search box in the header to filter notes by their content in real time.